 The Museum of Fine Arts, Boston (MFA), is pleased to host the Eleventh Infrared and Raman Users Group (IRUG) Conference, which will take place on November 5-7, 2014.
 The conference will feature oral presentations and posters that address all aspects of the application of IR and Raman spectroscopies to the study of cultural artifacts and their preservation.
 Special topics for this meeting will include multispectral or hyperspectral imaging in the near-IR and short-wave IR ranges as applied to cultural artifacts, as well as forensic applications of IR and Raman spectroscopy.
+Download the program for a list of scheduled talks.

 Studies of cultural artifacts often involve multiple techniques, of which IR and/or Raman may only form one part.
 Submissions of such studies are welcome, as long as the IR and/or Raman component is the main focus of the presentation and this component includes new information on specific analytical procedures or new insights into materials used in works of art.